silviuaavram/silviuaavram/blog/2022-12-13-building-this-blog/index.md

 have established themselves over time in the digital blogging department.

 As someone who does Frontend Development for a living, my list of technical choices is even more generous.
-I should be able, theoretically, to build a web application using just the magic trio of HTML, CSS and JavaScript.
+I am able, theoretically, to build a web application using just the magic trio of HTML, CSS and JavaScript.
 Just in case I don't feel like going full vanilla, there are superior levels of abstractions, such as, for example, the ReactJS, tailwindcss and TypeScript combination.
 Of